How to Take Care of Your Breasts After Childbirth?

 Use moisturizing cream

 Moisturizing the skin surface every day, especially the breast region, helps keep the skin hydrated and firm.
-For this purpose, lotions with a high vitamin A, vitamin E, allantoin, or hyaluronic acid content are recommended.
+For this purpose, lotions with a high vitamin E, allantoin, or hyaluronic acid content are recommended.
 In addition, gentle body exfoliation, with creams or vegetable sponges, helps to remove dead cells to stimulate blood circulation and restore the skin’s own elasticity.

 Apply sunscreen daily

 The damage caused by repeated and prolonged exposure to ultraviolet rays on the skin’s surface is well known.
 Therefore, it’s not only advisable to avoid sun exposure at extreme times of the day, but also apply protection every day of the year.
 It’s best to opt for a broad-spectrum sunscreen with high protection (+50) and renew it every two hours in case of exposure to the sun’s rays.
 There are even colored sunscreens that can also be used as makeup.